jhonaRiver/jhonaRiver/README.md

 ## About Me

-* Software Engineer and Education Lead at Holberton (April 2023 - Present)
+* Software Engineer and Education Lead at Holberton Coding School PR (April 2023 - Present)

 * Software Engineer at Cooperton (December 2022 - April 2023)